Natural Cultured and Lab Created Pearls

 2. Cultured Pearls

 Something as beautiful as pearls taking such a long time to form naturally is a test of human patience.
 So, it was pretty natural that humans will come up something to deal with this scarcity.
 Japanese found out and patented the art of pearl cultivation.
-It is a kind of farming that requires skilful hands and a patient mind.
+It is a kind of farming that requires skillful hands and a patient mind.
 In this process, an irritant is placed manually inside a mollusk kept in captivation.
 This way, pearls are harvested in a greater number and the cost also decreases as compared to the naturally formed pearls.

 Typically, cultured pearls may take up to seven years depending on the type of pearl.
 Often times, people doubt the realness of harvested pearls.
 Cultured pearls are as real as they can be, only the initial formation process is triggered with human intervention.
 Mollusk's reaction to a foreign particle and formation of nacre around it is a natural process.